RaPaLearning/gita-begin/gita/4-31 (cont.).md

 When a person doesn’t practice worship in daily life, he doesn’t find a place in this material world itself.
 The great forms of worship follow the practice of worship in daily life.
 Such a person is not successful in upholding his righteousness, nor does he achieve goals like wealth and desires, which are related to the material world.
-How can he achieve the ultimate goal of
+How can he achieve the ultimate goal of [Moksha](Moksha), which is different from all this?
+The goal of [Moksha](Moksha) is shown to be superior to all other goals.
+The phrase ‘this material world’ signifies all the goals we experience naturally.